jsumners/jrfom.com/content/posts/2022/03/14/a-shitty-day.md

 not envy the road ahead of them.

 I am trying to accept this whole thing and move forward.
-I have to keep reminding myself that, regardless what is written in the links above, the market today is a strong one for people with my skills.
+I have to keep reminding myself that, regardless of what is written in the links above, the market today is a strong one for people with my skills.
 I have to keep reminding myself that I have a proven body of public work.
 And I have to keep reminding myself that my time with Knock was an invaluable learning experience where I grew significantly in many ways.

 But for today, it's really, really, hard to let all of that sink in.